 Over the past decade, the energy landscape in Europe especially in Germany started to change.
 The issue was to significantly reduce CO2-emissions, to substitute fossil for renewable energy and to increase the efficiency of electricity generation.
 Connected to that, many investments were taken to primarily build plants for renewable energy generation, especially for wind, photovoltaic and biomass applications.
-Regarding this, the presentation will highlight the European and especially German electricity market with a focus on the technical implementation of renewable energies.
+Regarding this, the presentation will highlight the German electricity market with a focus on the technical implementation of renewable energies as an example for Europe.